Large degrees in scale-free inhomogeneous random graphs: Applications

 which in turn imply that for all $0<a \le b \le \infty$, as $n \to \infty$,

 Combining \eqref{eq:new} and \eqref{eq:23}, arguing as in the proof of Theorem~\ref{thm.PoiLim} and Proposition~\ref{prop.LimMeasure} by first showing joint convergence in probability for finitely many $\mathcal{I}$-sets and then using \cite[Theorem 1.1]{K73}, we obtain \eqref{eq:twoproc}.
-The Frechet convergence for the maximum degree of a vertex in $G_n^2$ in the specified observation window follows by arguing exactly as in the proof of Theorem~\ref{thm.PoiLim}.
+The Frechet convergence for the maximum degree of a vertex in $G_n^2$ follows by arguing exactly as in the proof of Theorem~\ref{thm.PoiLim}.

 Finally we are left to prove the convergence of the Hill estimator for $G_n^2$.
 Since $\mathcal{D}_{k_n,n}^2 \xrightarrow{d} \nu_\beta$ in $M_+((0,\infty])$ as $n \to \infty$, by Lemma~\ref{lem:hill} with $\xi_n=1$, it follows that